 Twin sisters attempt an awkward exercise of pretending to be someone else, taking them close to the line that separates good and evil; the love of life and destruction; lucidity and madness.
 What do you do to pose as someone inside of you?
 Can you love the living in the same way that you have love for the dead?
 Is darkness hindered by light?

-Masters of the Universe, 2018 (Los amos del mundo, 2016, by Almudena Ramírez-Pantanella, 2016; my translation commissioned by the author and performed as part of the Out of the Wings Festival 2-6 July 2018)
+Masters of the Universe, 2018 (Los amos del mundo, 2016, by Almudena Ramírez-Pantanella; my translation commissioned by the author and performed at the Cervantes Theatre as part of the Out of the Wings Festival 2-6 July 2018)

 Los amos del mundo, on which Masters of the Universe was based, was awarded the 2015 Calderón de la Barca prize by the Ministry of Culture through the National Institute of Performing Arts and Music (INAEM) in recognition of merit and to encourage the work of young dramatists.

 Listen to Almudena talk about the play and my involvement in the translation in an interview for the Radio Nacional de España La sala podcast on 5 February 2018 here.

 Two lost souls, separated by a train platform.
 A shocking event that will change one commuter’s life forever.
 Miguel, a confident young intern in a flashy suit, seems to have it all.
 He’s got a cushy job waiting for him when he finishes his placement in the city, and he has a nice middle class family egging him on.

 For the moment, he’s the master of all he surveys.
 But what happens when events take a course of their own, and the very things you thought were sure in life don’t make sense anymore?
 What happens when your only hope is hopelessness and the only thing you can depend on is yourself?
 What happens when the masters of the universe find they no longer have any power?